Astrum-Project/AstralBypass/README.md

 This is a plugin.
 Not a mod

 # Disclaimer
-This plugin does not endourse any developers creating it, anyone can use it.
+This plugin does not endourse anyone using it, as anyone can.

+This plugin is **universal**, not VRChat specific.
+It does not interact with any assemblies other than MelonLoader's
+- AstralCore is VRChat specific but a port could be made

-At the same time, some people choose to make up lies because they don't like freedom
+Some people choose to make up lies because they don't like freedom:

-This plugin is **universal**, not VRChat specific

 <img src="https://user-images.githubusercontent.com/68942228/162851808-31d28927-b146-4cd6-959d-863448400c4b.png" width="400px"/>